Drive sales on autopilot with ecommerce-focused featuresSee Features

 Omnisend is the magic bullet for WooCommerce cart abandonment issues because it synchronizes directly with your WooCommerce store data.
 This allows you to automate every stage of the customer journey—including abandoned carts.

 When you integrate Omnisend with your WooCommerce store you’ll unlock the power of Omnisend’s marketing automation workflows.
 When WooCommerce detects that a shopper leaves their cart, Omnisend can automatically send an email reminder with a link to the checkout page to encourage them to return to their purchase.

 And because Omnisend is an omnichannel marketing platform, you’re not limited to just sending a WooCommerce abandoned cart email.
 You can also make effective use of abandoned cart SMS and web push notifications.
+There are many examples of how other brands send push notifications to recover abandoned carts.

 Synchronizing WooCommerce with Ominsend takes just three simple steps: